Other useful information for children

 Tel: 022 418 95 99

 There are other places for parents and children in the City of Geneva and in other areas (Onex, Versoix, Bernex, Meyrin, etc.).
-For more information, you can download the brochure (in French) by the Bureau de l’intégration des étrangers here.
+For more information, you can download the brochure (in French) by the Bureau de l’intégration et de la citoyenneté here.

 Public libraries

-Geneva’s public libraries (visit their website in French or download the leaflet in English) offer many services: books in various languages, international press, multimedia ressources, but also activities for children, cultural activities, or simply a calm place to study or relax.
+Geneva’s public libraries (visit their website in French or download the leaflet in English) offer a wide range of services to their users, such as: lending books in different languages, access to international newspapers, multimedia spaces, as well as activities for children, cultural events, or simply a quiet place to study, etc.

 Neighborhood centres (maison de quartier)